IshanKalia/IshanKalia/README.md

 - 👋 Hi, I’m @IshanKalia
-- 👀 I’m interested in developing high frequency trading models
+- 👀 I’m interested in the fields of Machine Learning, Econometrics and Causal Inference
-- 🌱 I’m currently learning Python3, R, STATA and C++
+- 🌱 I’m currently learning Python3, R and STATA
-- 💞️ I’m looking to collaborate on any Python and C++ Financial projects
+- 💞️ I’m looking to collaborate on any projects aiming to solve causal questions with a ML perspective
 - 📫 How to reach me: ishankalia03@gmail.com

 <!---